Can You Be Too Thrifty?

 The chunnel was crazy easy too…just chicken wire stapled to the coop door and the greenhouse stakes that came with my greenhouse kit holding the edges down.
 I’m going to test all this out this winter.
 I’ll let you know how it turns out.
 I think there could be an even more attractive option out there.
 But if I have to choose between something looking good and something working right, I will always choose what works right and spray paint it black!

 Just a note if you want to get some netting….I found choosing very confusing.
 There is a wide range of quality out there.
-You can pick up some ultra cheap ‘garden netting’ that might get you through a year depending on what kind of weather and predators you face, by the time you get just two of these small nets, you could have purchased much larger and more robust’ bird netting‘.
+You can pick up some ultra cheap ‘garden netting’ that might get you through a year depending on what kind of weather and predators you face, by the time you get just two of these small nets, you could have purchased much larger and more robust’ hawk netting‘.
 The ‘hawk netting’ I originally purchased is much heavier than the ‘bird netting’ I’m now using in the subdivision.
 It was much more expensive than the ‘bird netting’ or ‘garden netting’ and should last many, many years.
 The bird netting I’m using already has several holes torn in it but mostly disappears from sight to create a more pleasing view.
 I like both and will continue to use the hawk netting out at the farm and the bird netting here in the suburbs.
-The Hawk Netting I bought is back in stock at the time of this writing and you can get that version here.
-Each opening is knotted…it’s kind of impressively heavy because it is 50’x 50′.
+For the farm Hawk netting, each opening is knotted…it’s kind of impressively heavy because it is 50’x 50′.
 Way bigger than what I really need here in the Suburbs, but should be perfect at the farm.
-There is a poultry farm seller selling a more expensive version than I got, but it looks exactly like the quality that I purchased.
-The much lighter weight Bird Netting I bought for this winter is not available from the same seller, but you can get what appears to be the same thing here .
 At 10M x 10M (about 30 feet by 30 feet) it is still a little more than I need, but maybe I’ll be glad for the extra bit later on.
 It calls itself heavyweight which is hilarious compared to the Hawk net which shows huge knots tied at each connection point.
 Holes have formed where the net caught on the greenhouse frame or where it was kicked by a snow boot at below freezing temperatures.
 By the way, neither of these will stop a racoon or opossum, this is just for discouraging a hawk.